platforma-open/runenv-python-3/README.md

 ### Package Exceptions

-The build system supports intelligent package handling with three types of exceptions:
+The build system supports intelligent package handling with two types of exceptions:

 #### 1. Skip Packages
 Packages that should be completely skipped for specific platforms: